Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Preliminaries

-where $\mathcal{C}$ represents the camera used to capture environmental information, $\sigma$ denotes a sufficiently small value, signifying that under normal circumstances (without the trigger), the backdoor-embedded policy $\pi'$ operates as intended, $\gamma$ represents a sufficiently large value, indicating that upon the introduction of the trigger, $\pi'$ executes the action sequence $\mathbf{S}_b$, which differs from the user-specified action $\mathbf{S}_a$, $\mathbb{E}$ denotes the expectation function, and $\mathbb{I}$ denotes the indicator function.
+where $\mathcal{C}$ represents the camera to capture surroundings, $\sigma$ denotes a sufficiently small value, signifying that under normal circumstances, the backdoor policy $\pi'$ operates as intended, $\gamma$ represents a sufficiently large value, indicating that upon the trigger, $\pi'$ executes the action $\mathbf{S}_b$, which differs from the user-specified action $\mathbf{S}_a$.